 5. Check if you need an IDP

-When driving in Cyprus, you’ll only need an IDP if your license is in a non-Latin alphabet from and from a country outside of the European Union.
+When driving in Cyprus, you’ll only need an IDP if your driving license is in a non-Latin alphabet from and from a country outside of the European Union.
 That means if you’re travelling to Cyprus on an EU, US, Australian or UK license you won’t need an IDP when renting a car.

 6. A 4WD is worth considering